cbfrance/hot-symbols/expanded_symbology_notes.markdown

 - A refinement (subset) of the indonesian tagset by Chris Blow
 - A condensed edition of the already-refined set by Chris Blow, which lend themselves to symbology
 - A list of some undocumented tags and keys from the Indonesia undocumented tags list
+- production notes and links to relevant aspects of OSM integration of SVG files

 Related: